 This intervention study is a quasi-experimental design as the setting prohibits using artificial groupings.
 The quasi-experimental design will focus on student measuring student academic engagement and self-efficacy through the acquisition of strategies to develop self-regulated learning for homework.

-Experimental Intervention
+Experimental Intervention –here you need to describe the intervention

-Results

-Data Analysis
+Data Analytic Approach

 ANOVA and Student’s t-test used for testing difference between age and gender groups.